AI & Data Quality · Production ML · Annotation QA

 Alert threshold below which downstream model quality degrades significantly, per computational linguistics research

-The convergence between independent academic research and our operational data across 500K+ annotations gives us confidence that the governance thresholds and intervention triggers described in this article are generalisable — not specific to Precise BPO's project mix or client base.
-Teams operating without annotation governance are facing the same failure modes documented in peer-reviewed literature.
+The convergence between independent academic research and our operational data across 500K+ annotations gives us confidence that the governance thresholds and intervention triggers described in this article are generalisable.
+Teams operating without annotation governance face the same failure modes documented in peer-reviewed literature.

 The Retraining Trap: Why More Training Cycles Don't Fix Drift